LispCookbook/cl-cookbook/lispworks.md

 - There is a **time limit of 5 hours** for each session, after which LispWorks Personal exits, possibly without saving your work or performing cleanups such as removing temporary files.
 You are warned after 4 hours of use.

-- The functions [save-image](http://www.lispworks.com/documentation/lw71/LW/html/lw-95.htm), [deliver](http://www.lispworks.com/documentation/lw71/DV/html/delivery-4.htm#pgfId-852223), and load-all-patches are not available.
+- It is **impossible to build a binary**.
+Indeed, the functions [save-image](http://www.lispworks.com/documentation/lw71/LW/html/lw-95.htm), [deliver](http://www.lispworks.com/documentation/lw71/DV/html/delivery-4.htm#pgfId-852223) (*the* function to create a stand-alone executable, remove Lisp development functionalities like the IDE, and optionally apply a tree-shaker to make the image smaller), and load-all-patches are not available.
-  => it is **impossible to build a binary**.

 - **Initialization files are not loaded**.
-  => if you are used to initializing Quicklisp from your `~/.sbclrc` on Emacs, you'll have to load an init file manually every time you start LispWorks.
+  => if you are used to initializing Quicklisp from your `~/.sbclrc` on Emacs, you'll have to load an init file manually every time you start LispWorks (`(load #p"~/.your-init-file`)).

 For the record, the snippet provided by Quicklisp to put in one's startup file is the following: